-When you read this title, you may ask yourself am I in the right place?
-Is this a question on luthier’s or manufacturer’s website.
-And the answer is: YES!
+When you read this title, you may have asked yourself: am I in the right place?
+Is this a question on luthiers’ or manufacturers’ website?
+The answers are: YES!

-If you have already asked yourself this question you are in the right direction.
-Mainly because it seems that you are able to analyze (the) things, and also because maybe you are on the way to a new custom guitar.
+If you’ve already asked yourself this question you’re in the right place.
+Mainly because it seems that you can analyze (the) things, and because maybe you’re on the way to a new custom guitar.

 So how does one choose a guitar?
 Usually, people make some criteria, a list with pros and cons.
 You may also ask, but how does one establish these criteria?
 And the answer is, that mostly by emotional bond.

-Just think about it, how do most guitarists get their first instrument?
-They listen to some music, they decide, they want to play this song, they check for the guitarist of the band, check his gear out, etc. Or, when the idea is in their mind for a longer time, they go into a music store, check out the guitars, that fit their budget, and grab the best!
+Just think about it, how do most guitar players choose their first instrument?
+They listen to some music, they decide they want to play this song, they check out the guitarist of the band, check his gear out, etc. Or when the idea is in their mind for a longer time, they go into a music store, check out the guitars that fit their budget, and grab the one calling their name!

 Sadly, this is not what usually happens…. the novice usually grabs the nicest guitar (beauty, of course, is a subjective matter) with the lowest price tag in the store.
 He takes it home, starts using it… and since he does not have any real comparison, he starts to fantasize… and unconsciously fabricates “lies” or half-facts about his guitar:

-- That this or that frontman uses a guitar similar to his, so his instrument should be great, too (“yes”, but the frontman’s guitar is 10x more pricey and 5x higher quality instrument).
+- That this or that frontman uses a guitar like his, so his instrument should be great as well (yes, but the frontman’s guitar is 10x more expensive and 5x higher in quality),

 - His friend told him that these are the best guitars in this price range.
-What basically means: there are some eastern brands that produce a higher number of good instruments than others.
-(This is mainly because of the very different quality requirements of various brands, as there is high probability that these instruments are made in the very same factory.)
+Basically, there are some eastern brands that produce a higher number of good instruments than others (this is mainly because of the very different quality requirements of various brands, as there is high probability that these instruments are made in the very same factory),

-- The pickups in it are totally dope (of course: after he got the guitar, and started to search the web, what the hell are those… and then find a thread in a forgotten forum from some years ago with 2 good comments about the pickups).
+- The pickups in it are totally dope ( after he got the guitar, and started to search the web, what the hell are those… and then find a thread in a forgotten forum from some years ago with 2 good comments about the pickups).

-At this point you may start to get what we are talking about… or you are totally misled.
-To properly answer the question in the headline, the most important thing that a guitarist has to have is: Experience
+At this point you may start to get what we’re talking about… or you are totally misled.
+To properly answer the question in the headline, the most important thing that a guitarist has to have is : Experience

-You may ask: So, a novice can’t have a custom or a pricey guitar?
-Yes he can, but he will never differentiate, what makes a good guitar good and a bad guitar bad.
-And, probably, he will never appreciate the uniqueness of his guitar.
-So, would we make a custom guitar for a total beginner?
-In most of the cases: totally not.
+You may ask: so a rookie can’t have a custom or a pricey guitar?
+Yes, he can, but he’ll never be able to tell what makes a good guitar good and a bad guitar bad.
+Also, he’ll probably never appreciate the uniqueness of his custom-made instrument.
+So would we make a custom guitar for a total beginner?
+In most cases: hell no.

-Apart from this, how does experience help?
-It helps you to tell apart the real need from desire.
-Do I only want this guitar because it’s dope, or do I want this guitar because I like the looks, but also like the… (here comes any real argument which he can make).
+Apart from these, how does experience help?
+Well, it helps you to tell apart actual need from desire.
+Do I only want this guitar because it’s dope, or do I want it because I like the look, but also the… (here comes any real argument which one can make).

-The next thing experience can help with, is the sound.
-An experienced player knows what sound he is looking for.
-The more you play, the more idols you have, the more bands you are in, the more techniques you need to use, the more unique or precise sounds you need for your new album or studio… Simply said, you know what you really need, what are the main arcs of the properties you want.
+Another thing experience can help with is the sound.
+An experienced player knows what sound he’s looking for.
+The more you play, the more idols you have, the more bands you’re in, the more techniques you need to use, the more unique or precise sounds you need for your new album or studio… To put it simply, you know what you really need and what are the main arcs of the properties you want

 Still do not believe that emotional bondage exists?!